oktadev/okta-blog/_source/_posts/2020-10-09-okta-spring-security-feature-flags.md

 Getting setup with a free developer account for Split is as easy as 1, 2, 3:

 1. Go to: <https://split.io>, click: Free Account
-2. Fill out the registration form and click: SIGN UP
+2. Fill out the registration form and click: CREATE FREE ACCOUNT
 3. Follow the link you receive in email and set a password.

 {% img blog/okta-split-spring-security/split.png alt:"split" width:"600" %}